 There, however, is another force going on.
 It is not just the negative impact of weak scores.
-Moving from right to left in Chart 4, credit scores decline.
+Moving from right to left in Chart 4, credit scores decline and other things are happening.
 As credit scores decline, renters lose bargaining power which in turn gives landlords, who have an ability to raise rents more pricing power.
-Thus moving from right to left, rents fall slower than home prices and RVB increases.
-It could be that landlords take advantage of the renterøs weakened borrowing and purchasing power.
-Investors in single family detach rental properties are more prevalent in CBSAs with households which have low credit scores and low incomes.
+Thus, moving from right to left, rents fall slower than home prices and RVB increases.
+It could be that landlords take advantage of the renter's weakened borrowing and purchasing power.
+Investors in single family detach rental properties are more prevalent in CBSAs that have households with low credit scores and low incomes.
 The low scores and low income might preclude individuals from buying a home (even if it is cheaper to own rather than rent).
-Thus it could be that landlords and new investors fill the gap between the need for shelter by renters and the inability to buy a home.
+Thus, it could be that landlords and new investors fill the gap between the need for shelter by renters and the inability to buy a home.
 Investor perform a positive function, but they extract a slice of social welfare and possibly charge excessive rents if market concentration become high enough.

-Thus there are at least four sources of friction to RVB adjusting freely: 1) high transaction costs: 2) some geographies do not have buildable land; 3) potential homebuyers do not have access to credit; 4) investor exercise more bargaining power than renters.
+We see then at least four sources of friction to RVB adjusting freely: 1) high transaction costs; 2) some geographies do not have buildable land; 3) potential homebuyers do not have access to credit; 4) investor exercise more bargaining power than renters.